 TICATOVE's board of directors

-A conservationist at heart, I have always had an affinity for protection of our natural environment.
-I possess a BA in Architecture with a MSc in Renewable Energy and Architecture.
-Apart from my degrees, my other passions include diving for which I was honored to become one of the highest ranking female dive instructors in Puerto Rico.
+A conservationist at heart, I have always had an affinity for the protection of our natural environment.
+I possess a BA in Architecture with an MSc in Renewable Energy and Architecture.
+Apart from my degrees, my other passions include diving for which I was honored to become one of the highest-ranking female dive instructors in Puerto Rico.
 I have received extensive training in coral conservation, turtle conservation, and fish, coral, and water quality monitoring.
 Since moving to Vieques I have been instrumental in organizing underwater cleanups and promoting conservation partnerships.
 I believe it is in partnerships with community and other conservation organizations, that TiCaToVe will move forward and grow into the future.

 As an outdoor enthusiast, together with my wife Mary Hillery, I have been a mountain hiker, skier, canoeist and most recently, Summer Lighthouse Keeper/caretaker at Seguin Island, Maine and Bakers Island, Massachusetts.
 I was active in my town of Arrowsic, Maine, serving as Treasurer and Head Selectman over 9 years.
 As a machinist and maintenance pipefitter at Bath Iron Works, I was elected shop steward and Financial Secretary in Local 6, IUMSWA.
 Since Irma and Maria, we have been helping clear trails and clean beaches here in Vieques.
 We currently live in Santa Maria and are active in caretaking of Coast Guard Lightstations in the Summer months.